otigon/automated-jb2a-animations/README.md

 By default, the module will only recognize specific names of items to trigger the animations.
 To get around this there are a few options:

 1. If you want to turn off an animation for a specific item, this can be done by typing **xxx** in the **Source** field. **NOTE** you do not need to delete any information currently in the **Source** field.
 Both examples below will bypass the animation.
+2.
 ![Alt text](pictures/XXX.png)

 2. If you want to use an animation for an item that doesn't have one, simply put the animation/item name you want to use in the **Source** Field.
 In the example below, there is no animation currently for Chill Touch, but the Green Ray of Frost animation works nicely.
 By putting Ray of Frost Green (CAPS is not necessary) in the **Source** Field, this item will now call the Green Ray of Frost animation.
+3.
 ![Alt text](pictures/CTExample.png)

 # Special Notes

 1. Dagger, Handaxe and Spear animations.
 These 3 weapons have both melee and thrown properties.
 The module will read your distance to the target, and use the melee animation while in range, while switching to the thrown animation when out of melee range.
 It will also recognize the Bugbear race with their long limbs, to use Melee Animations when 10ft or less from the target.
 2. Thunderwave: This spell has three different animations, and the module will choose which one to use based on where your Token is located **INSIDE** or **AROUND** the template.
-The image below shows possible token positions
+The image below shows possible token positions:

 ![Alt text](pictures/ThunderWaveLoc.png)